MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/agents/azure-monitor-agent-performance.md

 ## Best practices for agent as a forwarder.

--Linux AMA has a limit of 20k EPS.
-The 20k EPS warning does not mean there was data loss unless you see the error persistently in your log files.
-If you reach the limit, AMA stops reading from the source.
-For Syslog events, this put back pressure on the TCP pipeline to allow AMA to catch up and prevent data loss in AMA.
-After a brief period, AMA starts reading again.
+- Linux AMA should target 10K EPS.
+There is a 20k EPS warning which does not mean there was data loss unless the warning is persistent over a period of time.
 - The forwarder should be on a dedicated system to eliminate potential interference from other workloads.
 - The forwarder system should be monitored for CPU, memory, and disk utilization to prevent overloads from causing data loss.
 - Where possible use a load balancer and redundant forwarder systems to improve reliability and scalability.